millipedes/VoidOS_dot_files/README.md

 ```
 sudo install.sh
 ```

+Note, the first time you open neovim it will start writing packages to the disk (from github, see neovim config).
+Close it and reopen it and it will look a lot better as the packages will have been installed.

 I will say that on a fresh install of base void linux, it is unlikely for this script to fail or cause any problems (at least on all my machines).